 If your sensors detect something blocking your path

-So the question becomes why is object recognition and motion so difficult to program when it is so easy for us.
-The esoteric answer is that it is easy for us because we have an instinctive center and a moving center and that they work together and with an emotional and an intellectual center.
-In other words we have four types of intelligence as well as four types of memories.
+So the question of why object recognition and motion is so difficult to program when it is so easy for us is that it is easy for us because we have an instinctive center and a moving center and that they work together and with an emotional and an intellectual center.
+We have four types of intelligence as well as four types of memories.
 Algorithms, at best, imitate the way our thinking works.
 And remember, our moving and instinctive intelligence is, by Ouspensky’s numbers, 30,000 times faster than our intellectual abilities.
 This speed is not gained by having a quicker processor, but by connecting to a different mode of perception, a different world, a world that is under fewer laws than the world of the intellect.

-All the exponents of AI say over and over again that our progress in this industry is exponential, but they assume that the different types of human intelligence that they are trying to imitate progress in speeds that are not exponential.
-But according to this model, they are.
-Even if we assume that an algorithmic method can operate in an equivalent way to the modes of perception of the instinctive, moving, and emotional centers, there are still some high numbers to overcome: 30,000 times faster for tasks like object recognition, navigation, and self preservation and nine hundred million times faster for any kind of emotional perception.
+All the exponents of AI say over and over again that our progress in this industry is exponential, but they assume that the different types of human intelligence that they are trying to imitate progress at speeds that are not exponential.
+But according to this model, they do.
+Even if we assume that an algorithmic method can operate in an equivalent way to the modes of perception of the instinctive, moving, and emotional centers, there are still some high numbers to overcome: 30,000 times faster for tasks like object recognition, navigation, and self-preservation and nine hundred million times faster for any kind of emotional perception.

 Memories.
 Though there is no evidence of this, most scientists think that all our memories and experiences are stored in the brain more or less in the same way that we store our photographs on the hard drive of our computer.
 In the esoteric model memories are stored in centers, and the brain, really the entire chemical and nervous systems in the body, is seen as a network that links the perception of the centers to the body and to the other centers.